matafokka/geotiff-geokeys-to-proj4/README.md

 If you've encountered a bug, please, take a look at Proj4 string first and compare it to one generated by a professional GIS.
 If something is fundamentally wrong, it's the issue of this library.
 Otherwise, there's something wrong with Proj4.

+If you're comparing results with what [epsg.io](https://epsg.io) says, note that while [epsg.io](https://epsg.io) is mostly right, it's not an official data source.
+For example, [epsg.io](https://epsg.io) maps CRS `21780` to `+proj=somerc`, but the right projection seems to be `+proj=omerc`.
+If you're not sure how to verify which Proj4 string is correct, feel free to message me anyway.

 Please, don't report redundant parameters *(for example, `+a` and `+b` that are the same as `+ellps` provides)* as a bug.
 This behavior simplifies development, increases performance by not making useless comparisons and ensures that the right parameters are used.

 Missing `+units` is also not a bug, you're converting coordinates to meters by using `geokeysToProj4.convertCoordinates()`.

+## What are the sources for Proj4 strings?

+Official database from epsg.org is the main data source.
+Data is enriched by some [additional sources](EPSG/data/AdditionalCRS.js). [epsg.io](https://epsg.io) is used to selectively check if Proj4 strings are correct.

 # Contributing